 “The group, owned by fashion retail mogul Sir Philip Green, was expected to announce plans for a CVA last week.
 However, proceedings have slowed as Arcadia continues to lobby for the requisite approval from 75% of creditors.” – by Grace Whelan

 Themes and Risks Investors in Europe to Consider in 2019

 We are nearly 20 years into the new millennium and it is an unrecognizable place compared to when it started.
 Lehman is gone, Bear Stearns – gone, Merrill Lynch – acquired, Citigroup is a fraction of its former self.
-Blockbuster, Toys R Us, Woolworths all part of the history books now.
-Europe, where we focus […]
+Blockbuster, Toys R Us, Woolworths are all part of the history books now.
+Europe, where we […]

 Carige’s top investor meets ECB after blocked cash call (Business Standard)